-Rate Of C-Sections Is Rising At An 'Alarming' Rate
+Rate Of C-Sections Is Rising At An 'Alarming' Rate, Report Says

 Then the surgical procedure can do more harm than good for moms and babies, Walani says.

-For a mom, an elected C-section can raise the chance of death by at least 60 percent and in some circumstances, as much as 700 percent, several studies have reported.
+For a mom, an elected C-section can raise the chance of death by at least 60 percent, and in some circumstances as much as 700 percent, several studies have reported.
 And it increases a woman's risk of life-threatening complications during childbirth, such as bleeding, uterine rupture, hysterectomy and cardiac arrest by about fivefold.
 This risk rises even further in subsequent deliveries.

-For babies, C-sections raise the chance for obesity and autoimmune diseases later in life.
-When the procedure is planned to occur before 39 weeks, an early birth increases the infant's risk of respiratory problems.
+For babies, C-sections raise the chance of obesity and autoimmune diseases later in life.
+When the procedure occurs before 39 weeks, an early birth increases the infant's risk of respiratory problems.

 So what's driving the global rise of C-sections?

-It's likely three factors working together: financial, legal and technical, says Holly Kennedy, who studies midwifery at Yale School of Nursing and contributed to one of the studies.
+It's likely three factors working together: financial, legal and technical, says Holly Kennedy, a professor of midwifery at the Yale School of Nursing and contributed to one of the studies.

-"As one of my obstetrician friends told me ...
-'You're going to pay me more [to do a C-section]; you're not going to sue me; and, I'll be done in a hour,' " Kennedy says.
+"As an obstetrician told me ...
+'You're going to pay me more [to do a C-section], you're not going to sue me and I'll be done in a hour,' " Kennedy says.

 When it comes to C-sections, there seems to be an optimal rate that provides the most benefit to women and babies.